Excessive Heat Watch issued for Coeur d'Alene Area, Idaho Palouse, Lewiston Area by NWS - News Break

 Excessive Heat Watch issued for Coeur d'Alene Area, Idaho Palouse, Lewiston Area by NWS

 Effective: 2021-06-25 15:00:00 MDT Expires: 2021-06-30 20:00:00 MDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: Monitor the latest forecasts and warnings for updates on this situation.
 Be prepared to drink plenty of fluids, stay in an air- conditioned room, stay out of the sun, and check up on relatives and neighbors.
-Target Area: Coeur d'Alene Area; Idaho Palouse; Lewiston Area EXCESSIVE HEAT WATCH REMAINS IN EFFECT FROM FRIDAY AFTERNOON THROUGH WEDNESDAY EVENING * WHAT...Dangerously hot conditions will develop in central Washington on Friday and build into eastern Washington and north Idaho over the weekend. * WHERE...Wenatchee, Leavenworth, Winthrop, Omak, Grand Coulee, Moses Lake, Ritzville, Pullman, Moscow, Spokane, Couer d`Alene, Deer Park, and Colville. * WHEN...From Friday through Wednesday, and possibly through the end of next week. * IMPACTS...Unprecedented triple digit heat and unusually warm overnight temperatures will make it difficult to control the build up of heat in homes without air conditioning. * ADDITIONAL DETAILS...This event will likely be one of the most extreme and prolonged heat waves in the recorded history of the Inland Northwest.
-Unprecedented heat will not only threaten the health of residents in the Inland Northwest but will make our region increasingly vulnerable to wildfires and intensify the impacts our ongoing drought.alerts.weather.gov
+Target Area: Coeur d'Alene Area; Idaho Palouse; Lewiston Area EXCESSIVE HEAT WATCH NOW IN EFFECT FROM FRIDAY AFTERNOON THROUGH WEDNESDAY EVENING * WHAT...Dangerously hot conditions Friday through at least Wednesday.
+Triple digit heat will develop in central Washington Friday and spread into eastern Washington over the weekend. * WHERE...Portions of North and North Central Idaho.
+Portions of Central, East Central, North Central, Northeast, and Southeast Washington. * WHEN...From Friday afternoon through Wednesday evening. * IMPACTS...Several days of triple digit heat and unusually warm overnight temperatures will make it difficult to control the build up of heat in homes without air conditioning. * ADDITIONAL DETAILS...This will likely be an historic heat wave.
+Chances are good that many long standing records will be broken during this upcoming heat wave.alerts.weather.gov